Thinking of Starting a CSA? Start Planning Now

 Consider Working Memberships

-If you have a subset of people that is willing to get their hands dirty and work with your produce, consider offering a discounted membership in exchange for hours worked weeding, harvesting, distributing, etc.
+If you have a subset of people that are willing to get their hands dirty and work with your produce, consider offering a discounted membership in exchange for hours worked weeding, harvesting or distributing.

 Set Expectations Early

-If you’ve been a farmer for any length of time, you know that you can determine a lot of things, but weather and growing conditions are not one of them.
+If you’ve been a farmer for any length of time, you know that you can determine a lot of things, but not the weather or growing conditions.
 CSAs are an opportunity for farmers to share the risk with consumers.
-Just because you had a bumper crop last year, it doesn’t guarantee a strong growing season again.
+Just because you had a bumper crop last year doesn’t guarantee a strong growing season again.
 Make sure members are aware of the risks and potential for leaner years.

 Cultivate Memberships

 Keep your members interested by integrating seasonal favorites with new and different veggies.
-Challenge your members to find new ways to use them, and share recipes with one another.
-You could set up a newsletter with fun Iron Chef types of challenges with unique ingredients.
-Throwing in a few unexpected surprises each week is part of the CSA fun!
+Challenge your members to find new ways to use them and share recipes with one another.
+You could set up a newsletter with unique ingredients.
+Throwing in a few unexpected surprises each week is part of the CSA fun.

 Establish a Delivery System

 Do you want to deliver produce week in and week out, or are you more comfortable driving to a shared location where everyone is responsible for picking up their own supply?
-Look for ways to develop a community where people can share produce with one another based on their usage and weekly needs, and cut down on waste overall.
+Determine what works best for you and your business.

 Develop a Plan for Surplus

 A CSA can be a great way to sell your products and connect with your local community.
 It’s an innovative way to build demand for your harvest.
-You’ll be the most successful if you organize and make plans before the first seeds are ever planted, so start in the off-season.
 While you’re at it, consider insuring your CSA, no matter the size.
-Your local Farm Bureau agent can talk to you about all of your unique coverage options and develop a plan right for you.
+Your local Farm Bureau agent can talk to you about the unique coverage options and develop a plan that’s right for you.